Terms of Business

 In-Car Connected Technology

-Many vehicle manufacturers are introducing connected services into their vehicles that provide drivers with services like roadside/emergency assistance, service reminders and booking, etc. However, these connected services may be disabled by the finance provider prior to delivery as they could result in service provision from unauthorised third parties that is not in keeping with the terms and conditions of your contract agreement.
-Whilst a manufacturer may state that a particular connected service is featured, at present there is no reasonable way we can check if the service/s will be disabled.
-We will endeavour to identify, through experience or research with the finance provider, any connected services that may be affected by this general policy, however, this courtesy cannot be considered a guarantee that any connected services fitted as standard or optionally specified, will not be permanently disabled by the finance provider prior to delivery.
+Many vehicle manufacturers have introduced connected services to their vehicles that provide drivers with services like Wi-Fi and service reminders or bookings.
+However, these connected services may be disabled by some lenders as they may result in service provision from unauthorised third parties that is not in keeping with the terms and conditions of your agreement with the lender.
+Whilst a manufacturer may state that connected services are featured, the ability to use these features is dependent on the selected lender enabling use of them.
+We will endeavour to identify any connected services that may be affected at the time of order, however, this courtesy cannot be considered a guarantee that any connected services fitted as standard or optionally specified, will not be permanently disabled by the lender prior to delivery.

 Impacts of Non-Payment

-Non-payment of credit agreements may affect your credit rating and may result in the vehicle being repossessed by the finance provider or action being taken via the County Courts.
+Non-payment of credit agreements may affect your credit rating and may result in the vehicle being repossessed by the lender or action being taken via the County Courts.
 This may also affect your chances of being accepted for credit in future.
-Alternative sources of finance may be available to you (for example, from other credit brokers or finance providers, or through banks or internet aggregators).
+Alternative sources of finance may be available to you (for example, from other credit brokers or lenders, or through banks or internet aggregators).

 You are entitled at any time to request information regarding payment which we may receive as a result of placing your finance for a regulated finance agreement with a lender.
 This is not applicable to non-regulated finance agreements.